ralna/GALAHAD/doc/Julia/rst-dir/lhs_functions.rst

 	*
 		- control

-		- a struct containing control information (see above)
+		- a structure containing control information (see above)

 	*
 		- specfile